silanluetan40882407/kas/README.md

 Updated README with new instructions - update 25
 Added proper error handling - build 541
-Added new feature for better user experience - build 642
+Added new feature for better user experience - build 642 Updated README with new instructions - build 390